 - Could this property justify a higher offer price, or is not worth the risk?

-When you take time to understand the specifics of what each deal entails and you leave the lines of communication open, you have the luxury of structuring your offer in such a way that makes a lot more sense for that particular seller’s situation, while still being low enough for you to pursue.
+When you take time to understand the specifics of each deal (and you leave the lines of communication open) you have the luxury of structuring your offer in such a way that can make a lot more sense for each unique seller’s situation, while still being low enough for you to pursue.

 It’s also worth mentioning that if a postcard is put together tactfully, it’s virtually impossible to ignore the message.

-It‘s usually not hard to spot a piece of junk mail (whether it’s a letter or a postcard), but with a postcard – even if it is horribly written, I have no choice but to see the message before it goes in the trash.
-Because it’s not hidden by an envelope, it will always get a split second of my attention before I decide where to send it.
+It‘s not hard to spot a piece of junk mail (whether it’s a letter or a postcard), but with a postcard – even if it is horribly written, I have no choice but to see the message before it goes in the trash.
+Since a postcard isn’t not hidden by an envelope, it will always get at least a split second of each recipient’s attention before they decide what to do with it.

 Postcards – Cons:

-The problem with an open-ended postcard solicitation is that while they may result in a few more acceptances over time, they also require a lot more attention-to-detail in order to take advantage of this benefit.
+The problem with an open-ended postcard solicitation is that – even though they may result in a few more acceptances over time, they also require a lot more attention-to-detail in order to take advantage of this benefit.

-After seeing the pros and cons of both approaches, I eventually developed a sort of “hybrid approach” that takes some of the pros from both and mashes them together.
+I’ve worked quite a bit with both methods, and after seeing the pros and cons of both, I developed a sort of “hybrid approach” that takes some of the benefits of both and mashes them together.

-When I do direct mail (which isn’t nearly as often these days), I still send out postcards, but rather than asking my recipients to call me for a live conversation, the postcard directs them to my buying website, where they can submit their property information for me to review.
+One option is to send out postcards (to take advantage of the lower cost), but rather than asking each recipient to call for a live conversation, the postcard can direct each recipient to a buying website, where they can submit their property information for review.